htw-imi-showtime/showtime-website/content/ws22/bachelor/b6-book-reading-club-applikation/teckstack.md

 **Figma**

 Our design team used Figma to finalize our previously sketched Screen designs that we made using Miro.
-Our figma board functioned as our stylesheet for the the development team to rely on.
+Our figma board functioned as our stylesheet for the development team to rely on.

 {{<gallery>}}
 {{<team-member image="miro-logo.png" name="Miro">}}